elk-audio/elk-docs/documents/getting_started_with_development_kit_upcore_hardware.md

 1. Connect the provided power supply cable to the Elk UpCore Board - it will boot into Linux.

 From here on, the steps for connecting, and getting sound output, are the same for all our boards.
-These are detailed in [start running Elk on Development Kit Hardware (common for all boards)](get_first_sound_from_devkit_board.md).
+These are detailed in [Run Elk on Development Kit Hardware (common for all boards)](get_first_sound_from_devkit_board.md).